a-einstein/PortableShop/README.md

 Working portable (Android & UWP) application for test and demo purpose based on Xamarin Forms.
 It simulates limited shopping capabilities based on the AdventureWorks database.

 #### News
-* Language can now be set independent of device.
+* Storage of filter has been corrected.
 * Enablement of the products overview has been improved.
+* Language can now be set independently of device.
 * Xamarin Community Toolkit has been applied to simplify parts of code.
 * Dependency injection has got a major improvement.
 * UWP has been added as a client, besides Android.